Kenya: Travel Information

 Read on for the nitty gritty about travelling in Kenya.
 Includes information on getting to Kenya, vaccination requirements, visas and all importantly the weather and when to go.

 Kenya has international airports in Nairobi (Nairobi Jomo Kenyatta NBO) and Mombassa (Mombasa Moi International MBA) which are around 8 hours flying time from the UK.
-Virgin Atlantic, British Airways and Air Kenya fly regular direct services to Nairobi.
-Return tickets usually range from £450 to £750 depending on when you are travelling.
+British Airways and Kenya Airways fly regular direct services to Nairobi.
+Return tickets usually range from £550 to £850 depending on when you are travelling.
 If you are willing to put up with the inconvenience then cheaper tickets can usually be purchased with a stop from Qatar Airways, Ethiopian and Emirates.
 Nairobi Jomo Kenyatta airport is a ½ hr 16km drive from Nairobi City Centre, but traffic is often very bad.

 Kenya is subject to 2 rainy seasons, and a busy peak tourist season, but in reality is a year round destination.
 Most people visit during the summer months of July and August, when the weather is dry and the Maasai Mara is teeming with the Wildebeest migration.